rigetti/pyquil/docs/source/apidocs/experiment.rst

 used applications and algorithms in near-term quantum programming.
 A ``TomographyExperiment`` is intended to be consumed by the ``QuantumComputer.experiment`` method.

+**NOTE**: When working with the `experiment` method, the following declared memory labels are
+reserved:

+ - "preparation_alpha", "preparation_beta", and "preparation_gamma"
+ - "measurement_alpha", "measurement_beta", and "measurement_gamma"
+ - "symmetrization"
+ - "ro"

 .. currentmodule:: pyquil.experiment

 Schema